git-afsantos/haros/README.md

 install these dependencies first, then `Ctrl+F` *$dependencies$*.
 Otherwise, just keep reading.

+**NOTE** This tool assumes that the current terminal shell has a `source /opt/ros/<distro>/setup.bash` and a
+`source /path/to/workspace/devel/setup.bash`.
+In other words, you need a working ROS installation and a catkin workspace.

 ### Method 1: Running Without Installation

 Open a terminal, and move to a directory where you want to clone this